Paralegal Specialist - Certificate

 - Private-practice law firms

-- Governmental offices or agencies
+- Governmental offices and agencies

-- Private sector corporations or companies.
+- Private sector corporations or companies

 |Specific Admission Requirements for Program